Regina 7.4 Calculation Engine

 Detailed Description

-A cut that separates a triangulation or facet pairing into two pieces.
+A cut that separates a triangulation, facet pairing or link diagram into two pieces.

 This is essentially the same concept as a cut in graph theory.